Evidlo/prelim/main.typ

       caption: "Quiet Time"
   ) <quietbins>

+  #figure(
+      table(
+          columns: 4,
+          table.header(
+              "Dimension", "Range", "# of Bins", "Spacing",
+          ),
+          table.hline(stroke: 2pt),
+          [time], [NA], [NA], [linear, 1 hr],
+          [radius], [3-25 Re], [200], [logarithmic],
+          [elevation], [0-180 deg.], [60], [linear, 3 deg.],
+          [azimuth], [0-360 deg.], [80], [linear, 4.5 deg.],
+      ),
+      caption: "Storm Time"
+  ) #label("stormbins")

-  Carruthers has contractual requirements to prove that it is capable of meeting mission requirements set during its proposal.
-With physics of the inverse problem forward model, a retrieval algorithm implementation and knowledge of a hypothetical exosphere distribution, it is possible to justify that these requirements will be met.
+  The Carruthers mission is required to prove that it is capable of meeting mission requirements set during its proposal.
+With physics of the forward model, a retrieval algorithm implementation and knowledge of a hypothetical exosphere distribution, it is possible to justify that these requirements will be met through simulation.
-  This chapter will cover the retrieval algorithm performance requirements set by the Carruthers mission, analyze retrieval results of a few algorithms from @static_retrieval on synthetic datasets, and provide rationale for tunable settings used in the algorithms including model parameters and discretizations.
+  This chapter describes the retrieval algorithm performance requirements on the Carruthers mission, introduces synthetic ground truth datasets created by the exospheric research community, analyzes retrieval results of a few algorithms from @static_retrieval on a few of these datasets, and provides rationale for tunable settings used in the algorithms including model parameters and discretizations.

-  == Ground Truth Datasets and Reconstruction Requirements
+  == Reconstruction Requirements and Ground Truth Datasets <recon_requirements>

-    The Carruthers proposal stage set forth minimum requirements for the performance of the the thin exosphere retrieval algorithms that were selected to ensure reconstructions meet mission science objectives regarding the shape of the hydrogen distribution during quiet conditions (objective 1) and response of the exosphere to impulsive events, like geomagnetic storms (objective 2).
+    The Carruthers proposal stage set forth minimum requirements for the performance of the the thin exospheric density retrieval algorithms to ensure that reconstructions meet mission science objectives regarding the shape of the hydrogen distribution during geomagnetically quiet conditions (objective 1) and its transient response of the exosphere to impulsive geomagnetic storm events (objective 2).

     As the purpose of Carruthers is to make discoveries about an atmospheric regime which is not well-known, algorithm performance validation relies on testing against datasets which are derived from physics simulations or prior retrievals made from limited data.  @datasets provides an overview of available datasets and their origins.